 - Avoid touching your eyes, nose, and mouth with unwashed hands.

-Cover Coughs and Sneezes
+Cover coughs and sneezes

-- Cover your mouth and nose with a tissue when you cough or sneeze or use the inside of your elbow.
+- Always cover your mouth and nose with a tissue when you cough or sneeze or use the inside of your elbow and do not spit.

 - Throw used tissues in the trash.